NethermindEth/Surge/README.md

 ## What is this repo?

-This repository holds essential configuration files for different Surge testnets.
-These files define the network parameters and initial states for each testnet, providing the foundation upon which Surge operates.
+This repository contains chain specifications for different Surge testnets.
+These files define the network parameters and initial states required to set up and operate Surge testnets.
+If you want to run an execution client with a modified chainspec, you can take these files and customize them as needed.

-The entire codebase for Surge is located in the [Surge Taiko Mono](https://github.com/NethermindEth/surge-taiko-mono) repository.
+The core codebase for Surge resides in the [Surge Taiko Mono](https://github.com/NethermindEth/surge-taiko-mono) repository, while other repositories provide supporting tools, libraries, and documentation to facilitate development and deployment.

-## Repository Links

 - [Surge Taiko Mono](https://github.com/NethermindEth/surge-taiko-mono): Monorepo containing the codebase for the Surge Rollup, built on the Taiko stack.
 - [Nethermind](https://github.com/NethermindEth/nethermind): The Nethermind execution client.